VFXOne/eye-contact/README.md

-# eye-contact
+# Eye contact detection
-Bachelor semester project at VITA lab (EPFL)
+This project is my bachelor semester project at the VITA laboratory (EPFL).